Divad001/cscc-angular-base/README.md

 ## Login

-The login page should contain a **form** ([Angular forms](https://angular.io/start/start-forms)) with two controls: **username** (or email) and **password**.
-Use basic validation, meaning that both fields are required, and the password should be at least 8 characters long.
+The login page should contain a **form** ([Angular forms](https://angular.io/start/start-forms)) with two fields: **email** and **password**.
+Make sure to implement basic validation, meaning that both fields are required, the email has a valid email format, and the password is at least 8 characters long and has at least one uppercase letter.
 Occurring errors must be displayed to the user in a form of your choosing.

 ## Auth Service